 The biggest threat to cyclists

-Many people use bicycle riding as a way to get where they need to go, as long as the weather permits and the distance is reasonable.
-Some people even enjoy riding bicycles for recreation, traveling for miles and miles in their leisure time.
-But the one biggest threat to bicycle riders is vehicle drivers.
-Sadly, drivers may be distracted, careless, or break traffic laws in which bicyclists pay the price.
+Weather permitting, many people use bicycle riding as their main form of transportation.
+Others enjoy riding for recreation, traveling for miles and miles in their leisure time.
+But the single biggest threat to bicycle riders is motorized vehicle drivers.
+Sadly, drivers get distracted, careless, or break traffic laws for which bicyclists pay the price.
 Getting hit by the body of a car can cause agonizing pain, in addition to a multitude of bodily and mental injuries.

 Bicycle riders can play it smart by always keeping their eyes and ears out for potentially threatening vehicles.